jhipster/generator-jhipster-nodejs/ROADMAP.md

 For every feature you can contribute opening a branch called `feature/<numer>` (for example *feature/one* for the first) from the master branch and after a pull request to me.

-> let it free to give advices or tips!
+> Let it free to give advices or tips!

 ## Feature one
 The blueprint must add nodejs framework only if you choose a **monolithic application** (and after baseName question).